Last updated on .

 Onufri Museum

 My first stop was the Onufri Museum.
 It’s Albania’s National Iconographic Museum, located in the former Byzantine Church of the Assumption.
 The last restoration of the church was in 1797 and everything you see inside hasn’t changed much since the 19th century.
-Admission is 400 lek or 500 lek with an audio guide (as of July 2023).
-It’s open daily from May through September and closed Mondays from October through April.
+Admission is 400 lek or 500 lek with an audio guide (as of July 2024).
+It’s open daily from May through September and closed Mondays the rest of the year.

 Byzantine Churches

 I ended up at a few more churches while wandering through the cobblestone streets.
 The Church of St. Nicholas and Panagia Vlaherna were right next door to each other.
-It was at these churches where I met my new Albanian friends and learned of the hospitality of Berat.
+I couldn’t get into the Church of Panagia Vlaherna but was able to peek inside to see the beautiful frescoes.
+Anyway, it was at these churches where I met my new Albanian friends and learned of the hospitality of Berat.

 Dino led me down a path past the Church of Saints Constantine and Helen just down the hill.
 Outside was a bust of Constantine.